 Titanium is used because this type of metal can bond with bone.
-Titanium implants are very stable, secure tooth replacements.
 We then cap the dental implant with a dental crown, which looks like a natural tooth.

-Together, the implant and the cap look and function just like your natural tooth.
+The implant and the cap look and function just like your natural tooth when used together.

 Dental implants offer several advantages, including: